 Similarly, psilocybin also plays a role in alleviating the distress, fear, and depression that is caused by terminal illness.
 Studies conducted with patients at the end of their lives showed that in moderate dosages, psilocybin was able to help patients cope with their condition, as well as give them a feeling of peace and comfort.
 Maybe it’s because they experienced the same feeling of consciousness and connectedness, but each patient came back reporting the same feeling of peace at their situation that was not present before.

 And now, researchers are turning their sites to difficult and challenging conditions such as Alzheimer’s and the role psilocybin might play.
 Researchers are currently looking at early Alzheimers, and how cognitive effects could potentially be mitigated by introducing psilocybin.

 However, it is currently being looked at as an aide for depression during Alzheimer’s, where results look promising.

-the research center plans to focus on the following in terms of the impact of
+Currently, the research center plans to focus on the following in terms of the impact of psilocybin:

 While these might seem like a hefty order, it shows the sheer potential that psilocybin has.
 With the right dosage, and working with experienced Shamans, psilocybin has massive potential to alleviate some of the most troubling mental health conditions that exist today.
 But what is also important to note is that psilocybin is not working as a single entity during these studies.
 In each research study, clinical therapy is offered, highlighting the need to work with an experienced professional during this time.
 While the trip itself is significant, the way it is processed after can have a massive impact across a variety of different conditions.